 Here’s a side-view of a prairie rose flower, before and after (MOUSEOVER) some crazed botanist with a razor blade sliced it longitudinally, ostensibly to afford you a better view of the carpels and all that planty stuff, but actually just to be evil.
 Bwwahhahhahhah!!!

-MOUSEOVER the IMAGE to see FLOWER SPLIT
+SLIDE the IMAGE to see FLOWER SPLIT

 Prairie rose flower just sitting there innocently, minding its own business.

 Here’s a fully-developed rose “fruit.”
 Why the parentheses?
 Because they’re kind of cute, like whiskers on a cat, or a little wink.
 Awww.
 Who doesn’t like parentheses?
 Not only that, but they signify the thing being parenthsized (parenthesized, it’s a word; I saw it on the internet.)
 (Dude, you just wrote it on the internet; that doesn’t count as “seeing it on the internet.”) is not really what the word usually denotes, in this case (“fruit”), a ripened ovary containing seeds.
 The rose “fruit” is a peculiar composite structure called a “hip,” which is the fleshy hypanthium, in this case the edible part that serves to attract seed-dispersing animals, surrounding several-many dry one-seeded fruits (achenes).